India’s Chandrayaan-3 lands successfully on the moon

 With this feat, India becomes the first country to land near the moon’s south pole

-India on Wednesday made history by becoming the first country to land near the moon’s south pole.
+India on Wednesday made history by becoming the first country to land a spacecraft near the south pole of the moon.

 The Indian Space Research Organisation’s Chandrayaan-3 spacecraft made a soft landing on the moon at 6.04 pm.

-“India is on the moon,” Indian Space Research Organisation chief S Somanath said while announcing the success of the mission.
+“India is on the moon,” the space agency’s chief S Somanath said while announcing the success of the mission.
+“This is an incremental progress and definitely a huge one.”

 The spacecraft with an orbiter, lander and a rover was launched on July 14 from the Satish Dhawan Space Centre in Sriharikota.
 It is expected to operate for two weeks and carry out a chemical analysis of the lunar surface.